 The Board oversees the business and affairs of the Company and believes good corporate governance is a critical factor in our continued success and also aligns management and stockholder interests.
-Through our website, at www.kornferry.com, our stockholders have access to key governing documents such as our Code of Business Conduct, Corporate Governance Guidelines and charters of each committee of the Board.
-Throughout fiscal 2014, several stockholders asked the Company to consider changing the director election voting standard from plurality voting to majority voting in uncontested director elections.
-After considering the issue and based on recommendation of the Nominating and Corporate Governance Committee, the Board amended the Company's governing documents effective October 1, 2014 to provide that director nominees are elected using a majority voting standard in uncontested director elections.
+Through our website, at www.kornferry.com, our stockholders have access to key governing documents such as our Code of Business Conduct and Ethics, Corporate Governance Guidelines and charters of each committee of the Board.
 The highlights of our corporate governance program are included below:

+▼ Board Structure

-Board Structure Stockholder Rights Other Highlights 87.5% of the Board consists of Independent Directors Annual Election of Directors Clawback Policy Independent Chair of the Board Majority Voting for Directors in Uncontested Elections Stock Ownership Guidelines Independent Audit, Compensation and Nominating Committees No Poison Pill in Effect Pay for Performance Philosophy Regular Executive Sessions of Independent Directors Stockholder Communication Process for Communicating with the Board Policies Prohibiting Hedging, Pledging and Short-Sales Annual Board and Committee Self-Evaluations No Excise Tax Gross-Ups 50% Diverse Board Nominees Annual Strategic Off-Site Meeting
+- · 87.5% of the Board consists of Independent Directors - · Independent Chair of the Board - Independent Audit, Compensation and Nominating Committees - · Regular Executive Sessions of Independent Directors - · Annual Board and Committee Self-Evaluations - · 50% Diverse Board Members - Annual Strategic Off-Site Meeting